In politics, a four- or eight-year presidential term may seem like a long time. For Wall Street, that's barely any time at all.

 And while the politics of any particular president can vary widely, the stock market has generally gone up.
 Since 1928, only four politicians have seen the S&P 500 end up lower on their watch: Herbert Hoover, Richard Nixon, Jimmy Carter, and George W. Bush, according to data collected by Macrotrends.
+Many American investors watched the results of the 2020 presidential election anxiously, but the fact of the matter is that most likely, the economy under president-elect Joe Biden's term is unlikely to differ drastically than if Trump had been re-elected.

 Here's what you need to know about a president's impact on the stock market.

 On the other hand, two of the three presidents in office during the top-performing markets were Democrats.
 Republican Calvin Coolidge tops the list, posting a 1.7% average monthly gain, followed by Democrats Bill Clinton and Barack Obama, with average monthly gains of 1.2% and 1%, respectively.
-Through mid-April, Trump's monthly average gains — currently nearly 0.6% — would put him 11th on that list.

 Video by David Fang